devopsdays/raging-yak/content/events/ponyville/_index.md

 Title = "Ponyville"
 Type = "city"
 +++
 This is all the Ponyville events in one place.
+MAGIC!
+FRIENDSHIP!